Europe Trip (7/9/2018 – 7/23/2018)

 This is my first travel blog on my own website.
 My previous travel blogs are all on Facebook which I will gradually port to this website.

-I actually learnt a lot about the places I visited during my trip as I was writing this blog by reading up wikipedia articles and other information.
+In a way, I got to relive my trip as I was writing this blog.
+I read up the details on the places I had visited and discovered new information, adding color and perspective to my travel experience and helping cement my travel memories.
 It took me about a week to write all this up.
 Writing doesn’t come natural to me, but it is a valuable skill and the more you do it, the better you get.
-After a while, you even start enjoying it.
+After a while, you even start enjoying it 🙂

 1. Stockholm